-Farro is an ancient grain with a pleasant nutty flavor, an irresistible chewy texture, and many health benefits.
+Farro is an ancient grain; you’ll love its nutty flavor, irresistible chewy texture, and many health benefits.

 Farro is the Italian word to describe three wheat spices: spelt, emmer, and einkorn.

-In most supermarkets, you can easily find it as Farro or pearled Farro, a type of farro often imported from Italy.
+In most supermarkets, you can easily find it as Farro or pearled Farro, often imported from Italy.

-Pearled farro is our favorite for farro salad because it takes only 15 to 25 minutes to cook, and it keeps "al dente".
+Pearled farro is our favorite for farro salad because compared to whole farro, it takes only 15 to 25 minutes to cook and keeps “al dente.”

 Farro is sold dry and, like other grains, needs to be boiled in hot water or broth before you can eat it.